rucio/documentation/docs/contributing.md

 **Local automatic testing**

 There is also a local shell script to run the same autotests: `tools/run_autotests.sh`.
-For manual local testing within containers, please see [the docker README](etc/docker/dev/README.rst).
+For manual local testing within containers, please see [__the docker README__](https://github.com/rucio/rucio/blob/master/etc/docker/dev/README.rst).

 **WARNING:** Because of the nature of using the same scripts as continuous integration, some containers may be left running after a test run or when aborting the test run.
 This is especially the case for running this script without podman.